This is the ultimate WordPress SEO checklist.

 If the results that Google is serving for your queries aren’t useful, you can beat the competition by writing better content.

 As users stay on your website longer, Google rewards you for it.
-If they click out of your competitor’s site, Google will devalue their page.
+If they click out of your competitor’s website, Google will devalue their page.

 Step 31: Investigate » Find ugly designs on the 1st page of Google.